This post may contain affiliate links. Please see my disclosure policy for details.

 Okay, so here are some detailed directions of how to visit Merlin’s Cave for free.
 This was definitely a highlight of my visit to Tintagel and is well worth making the journey.

-My directions will start from Tintagel Village.
+My directions will start at Tintagel Village.
 There will be signs all over pointing you towards Tintagel Castle along Atlantic Road.

 When you reach the Cornish Bakery shop, take a left on Castle Road which is a pathway leading down to the coast.

 1. Walk down Castle Road and pass the Tintagel Castle ticket booths

 So, when you reach the top of Castle Road, you’ll see English Heritage signs with opening times and prices for the castle on them.
 At the top of the hill is also where the ticket booths and gift shop for the castle is.

 But, you can simply walk passed the signs and ticket booths here.
 Tickets are not checked until you proceed onto the island itself.

 2. Walk down the STEEP hill until you reach the coastline viewpoint